josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 ## A stress test

-To evaluate the app's performance under load, we ran a stress test on one of its REST endpoints using a sample of ~6,000 requests.
+To evaluate the app's performance under load, I ran a stress test on one of its REST endpoints using a sample of ~8,000 requests.
 Each request cycle involves authenticating the current user, executing multiple queries against the PostgreSQL database, and serializing roughly 20KB of data.